arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/connecting-to-wifi-network/connecting-to-wifi-network.md

 - Create a function to connect to the Wi-Fi network.
 - Create a function to print information regarding the connection.

 **1.** First, let's make sure we have the drivers installed.
-If we are using the Web Editor, we do not need to install anything.
+If we are using the Cloud Editor, we do not need to install anything.
 If we are using an offline editor, we need to install it manually.
 This can be done by navigating to **Tools > Board > Board Manager...**.
 Here we need to look for the **Arduino SAMD boards (32-bits Arm® Cortex®-M0+)** and install it.

 **2.** Now, we need to install the library needed.
-If we are using the Web Editor, there is no need to install anything.
+If we are using the Cloud Editor, there is no need to install anything.
 If we are using an offline editor, simply go to **Tools > Manage libraries..**, and search for **WiFiNINA** and install it.

 **3.** Then, we need to create a new header file, to store our credentials.
 We do this, so we don't accidentally store our credentials in a code we may share on the Internet.
 Depending on what editor you are using, the process is slightly different, but we can follow the instructions below: